3 Nurturing your future

 - Recognise: negative emotions

-- Accept: accept emotions rather than fighting them
+- Accept: accept and allow emotions rather than fighting or ignoring them

 - Investigate: notice how the emotion feels inside your body